wnfs-wg/spec/rationale/write-verification.md

 # Choice

-We've chosen 2048-bit RSA accumulators with a per-WNFS trusted setup by the root owner on creation, 256-bit inumbers and proofs `PoKE*` and `PoKCR` described [in this paper][IOP Batching Boneh] for verifying membership.
+We've chosen 2048-bit RSA accumulators with a per-WNFS trusted setup by the root owner on creation, 256-bit i-numbers and proofs `PoKE*` and `PoKCR` described [in this paper][IOP Batching Boneh] for verifying membership.

 # Alternatives